vicky-data/Health-Insurance-Claim-System/README.md

 ✨ **Design Principle:**
 This database is **normalized to 3NF**, ensuring minimal redundancy and efficient querying for analytical purposes in healthcare insurance claim management.

 ---

-✅ **Pro Tip:**
-To make this section visually appealing on GitHub, keep the light/dark mode contrast minimal and use emojis (📂, 💰, 🩺, 🧾) to guide the reader’s attention.

----